wednus/hana/README.md

 This repository contains the demo projects for the SDK of HackIoT Hana.

-IMPORTANT: The project code here assumes the target SBC's specific H/W (e.g. RPi + Hana) and S/W environment prepared as docker images, and all the images introduced here are freely available.
+IMPORTANT: The project code here assumes the target SBC's specific H/W (e.g. RPi + Hana) and S/W environment prepared as docker images, and all the images introduced here are freely available readily to be pulled. (docker pull)

 About Hana
 ------------------